 - Any OCP member (the proposer) can initiate a new HDD standardization discussion for Cloud (the proposal).
 The soft guidance is that the feature must benefit a relatively large distributed file system (typically >10,000 HDDs). - 2.
 The proposal should have (1) a well defined scope, and (2) a proposed high-level schedule. - 3.
 The proposer is also responsible to explain the problem statement (the pain point and the intent), as well as the value proposition of the proposal.
 Providing some concrete data here can help. - 4.
-The proposer will work with the OCP Storage members to draft the OCP specification together. - a.
-A trackable (with full electronic revision history) online editing software is highly recommended for this collaboration.
+The proposer will work with the OCP Storage members to draft the OCP specification together. - A trackable (with full electronic revision history) online editing software is highly recommended for this collaboration.
 Examples would be Google Docs or Microsoft Word Online. - b.
 Proposal-specific OCP meetings can be created if it makes sense. - c.
-The final spec should describe both (1) the exact ATA/SCSI APIs and the detailed use cases, and (2) how these APIs should be tested to ensure it follows the spec. - 5.
+The final spec should describe both (1) the exact ATA/SCSI APIs and the detailed use cases, and(2) how these APIs should be tested to ensure it follows the spec. - 5.
 The proposer will work with the OCP Storage Lead to bring the final spec to the OCP IC (Incubation Committee) for approval. - 6.
 Once the spec is approved within OCP, the HDD companies and Controller companies can start offering these features in their HDD products. - 7.
-OCP participants, who are also T10/T13 members, can take the relevant interface-specific subset of the OCP approved specification to T10 and/or T13 to be standardized (if applicable).
+OCP participants, who are also members of other storage standards bodies (such as T10, T13, SATA-IO, TCG, etc), can take the relevant interface-specific subset of the OCP approved specification to those standards bodies to be standardized (if applicable).
 Note that this is beyond the scope of OCP, but we believe this would greatly benefit the whole industry.